Unexplained weight loss, or losing weight without trying — particularly if it's significant or ongoing — may be a sign of a medical disorder.

 Your weight is affected by your calorie intake, activity level and overall health.
 Your ability to absorb nutrients from the food you eat also affects your weight.
 Economic and social factors also may play a role.

-If you're losing weight without trying and you're concerned about it, consult your doctor — as a rule of thumb, losing more than 5 percent of your weight within six to 12 months may indicate a problem.
-If you're an older adult with many or more-serious underlying health issues, even a smaller amount of weight loss may be significant.
+If you're losing weight without trying and you're concerned about it, consult your health care provider.
+As a rule of thumb, losing more than 5% of your weight over 6 to 12 months may indicate a problem.
+If you're an older adult with other medical conditions and health issues, even a smaller amount of weight loss may be significant.

-Sometimes, if the basic evaluation is negative, watchful waiting for one to six months is a reasonable next step.
+Sometimes, if the basic evaluation does not identify a cause, watchful waiting for 1 to 6 months is a reasonable next step.
+Your health care provider may suggest that you stop any restrictive dieting.
 You may need a special diet to prevent further weight loss or to regain lost pounds.
+Your provider can refer you to a dietitian who can offer suggestions on getting enough calories.

 Show References

-- Evans AT, et al. Approach to the patient with unintentional weight loss. https://www.uptodate.com/contents/search.
-Accessed July 2, 2017.
+- Gupta R, et al. Approach to the patient with unintentional weight loss. https://www.uptodate.com/contents/search.
+Accessed May 25, 2022.